-We strongly believe that the potential for conflicts of interest in the board's supervisory and oversight duties trumps any possible corollary benefits that could ensue from a dual CEO/chairman scenario.
-Instead of having an ingrained quid pro quo situation whereby a company has a single leader overseeing both management and the boardroom, Taft-Hartley fiduciaries believe that it is the board's implicit duty to assume an impartial and objective role in overseeing the executive team's overall performance.
+Public Fund Advisory Services strongly believes that the potential for conflicts of interest in the board's supervisory and oversight duties trumps any possible corollary benefits that could ensue from a dual CEO/chairman scenario.
+Instead of having an ingrained quid pro quo situation whereby a company has a single leader overseeing both management and the boardroom, Public Fund fiduciaries believe that it is the board's implicit duty to assume an impartial and objective role in overseeing the executive team's overall performance.
 Shareholder interests are placed in jeopardy if the CEO of a company is required to report to a board that she/he also chairs.